 Discussion:

-High altitude platform stations (HAPS) are defined in No. 1.66A of the Radio Regulations as stations located on an object at an altitude of 20-50 km and at a specified, nominal, fixed point relative to the Earth, and from an ICAO perspective those objects can be considered a form of unmanned aircraft/remotely piloted aircraft (UA/RPA).
+High altitude platform stations (HAPS) are defined in No. 1.66A of the Radio Regulations as stations located on an object at an altitude of 20-50 km and at a specified, nominal, fixed point relative to the Earth.
 HAPS are a means of delivering various communication services over a wide area without the need for ground infrastructure.
 For example, administrations that currently use VSATs for the provision of aeronautical communication due to the lack of ground infrastructure may be able to use HAPS as an alternative, possibly cheaper, means of providing that infrastructure.
 Additionally in the future aviation may wish to incorporate the use of platforms such as HAPS into the global air ground communication network.
 It is therefore important to ensure that any action taken under this agenda items does not adversely affect the potential use of HAPS for aeronautical purposes in the future.

 ICAO Position:

-To support fixed service allocations for HAPS platforms, if agreed ITU-R studies demonstrate protection of co-frequency/adjacent-frequency systems used by aviation; including those used by the HAPS UA/RPA itself.
+To support fixed service allocations for HAPS platforms, if ensure, on the basis of agreed studies, that any allocation to the fixed service for HAPS does not adversely impact aviation systems; including those used by the HAPS itself.

 To support any regulatory actions taken within the existing allocations to the fixed service noted in Resolution 160 (WRC-15) in such a way that it would not constrain the potential future use of those HAPS fixed links as part of aeronautical communication systems (e.g., VSAT replacement).